w3f/Grants-Program/applications/Tellor.md

 ![PolkaTellor design](https://github.com/tellor-io/PolkaTellor/blob/main/public/PolkaTellorDesign.png)

-**Tellor Tributes (TRB) Token**
-The TRB (ERC-20) token is integral to the Tellor solution, requiring oracle data reporters to stake some amount of tokens to be able to report data on-chain in return for tips.
-A stake can be slashed via an on-chain data dispute or governance process.
-New tokens are also minted as time-based rewards for reporters, ensuring liveness.
-The Tellor 360 contract is the controller of the token.

-Rather than deploying the TRB token as a standard ERC-20 contract, it can instead be deployed as a native asset and interacted with via an ERC-20 interface, unlocking cross-chain interoperability.

 **Oracle  Contract**
 The main oracle contract which handles staking, reporting and slashing, which is controlled by the Governance contract.
-Oracle reporters are required to stake TRB tokens to ensure data integrity before reporting oracle data.
+Oracle reporters are required to stake a token to ensure data integrity before reporting oracle data.
 Data is reported on-chain using a query identifier, a hash of an off-chain data specification, and a simple byte array representing the data.
-The Oracle contract also uses its own functionality to be provided with a current TRB/USD price, which is used to dynamically adjust the minimum stake amount.
+The Oracle contract also uses its own functionality to be provided with a current staking token price, which is used to dynamically adjust the minimum stake amount (to guarantee a minimum amount of security).

 The existing smart contract will need to be adapted to support staking by parachain, so that corresponding staking events/balances can be reported from the contract to oracle consumer parachains, effectively unlocking oracle reporters to begin reporting data to these consumer parachains directly.

 The revised Oracle contract will continue to provide existing functionality to the local smart contract parachain on which it is deployed, enabling other smart contracts deployed on the same chain to use the oracle solution as-is.

 **Governance Contract**
 Used to handle oracle data disputes, where a successful dispute results in the corresponding oracle data reporter having their stake slashed and distributed to the dispute initiator via the Oracle contract.
-Governance votes are split equally between TRB holders, reporters, users and the Tellor team: TRB holders are weighted by on-chain token balances, active reporters by non-transferrable ‘reporter tokens’ earned for each report, users by the number of tips and the team as a tie-breaker.
+Governance votes are split equally between the staking token holders, reporters, users and the Tellor team: the staking token holders are weighted by on-chain token balances, active reporters by non-transferrable ‘reporter tokens’ earned for each report they provide, users by the number of tips and the team as a tie-breaker.

 Data disputes for an oracle consumer parachain will originate on said parachain and then be reported into the Governance contract for dispute resolution.
 The existing Governance smart contract will therefore need to be adapted to support disputes by parachain, so that the result of disputes can be reported back to the corresponding oracle consumer parachain to take additional action.